cfabela/trip_log/README.md

 We will be using Firebase to save the data on the cloud, also we will be using MVVM for our mobile design.

-This tutorial uses technologies like MVVM, Google Maps, Firebase.
+This tutorial uses technologies like MVVM, Google Maps, Firebase, Akavache.